All Episodes

 He's a lawyer in some capacity.

-I'm expecting Obama will drop off Anita Dunn somewhere in Asia on his next trip there so that she can uh fully immerse herself in her Maoism.
+I'm expecting Obama will drop off Anita Dunn somewhere in Asia on his next trip there so that she can fully immerse herself in her Maoism.

-Problems in commercial real estate, and that's just around the corner, by the way.
+Problems in commercial real estate, and that's just around the corner, by the way, small business could hinder recovery.

-A cautionary note was uh struck by the presidents of regional Fed banks in San Francisco and Atlanta were the first public remarks of Fed officials since a government reported last week that the nation's jobless rate bolted at 10.2% in October.
+They were the first public remarks of Fed officials since a government reported last week that the nation's jobless rate bolted at 10.2% in October.

-Now that's what I needed to print out here, because that 10.2% rate is not accurate.
+Now, that's what I needed to print out here because that 10.2% rate is not accurate.

 It is always calculated low.